 Best Post-Activities: Swimming, sunbathing, picnic on the beach, exploring Duval or booking another adventure activity.

-Perfect For: Couples who want a a little more privacy than what would be offered at Smathers Beach.
+Perfect For: Couples who want a a little more privacy (and the ability to book) than what would be offered at Smathers Beach.

 Fort Zachary Taylor State Park is the perfect mix of Florida beaches and history!
 While this park is on the smaller side compared to other state parks, it packs a punch with ocean views, palm trees and Austrialian pines, and Civil War-era architecture.
-Since this beach is off the beaten path and requires a fee to enter, the number of visitors will be lower than Smathers.
+Since this beach is off the beaten path and requires a fee to enter, the number of visitors will be lower than Smathers; however, there is no reserved site.

 Best Time of Day: As close to sunrise or sunset as the park hours allow.